Install

 • SMILEICXX: the MPI-C++ compiler.
 Defaults to mpicxx.

-• HDF5_ROOT_DIR: the folder for the HDF5 library.
+• HDF5_ROOT_DIR: the folder of the HDF5 library.
 Defaults to $HDF5_ROOT.

 • BUILD_DIR: the folder where the compilation should occur.
 Defaults to ./build.